ludicast/ice/README.markdown

 * Allow .ice view files
 * Add in form builders from clots project
-* Break form builders and helpers out into separate javascript project that can be included
+* Break form builders and helpers out into separate javascript project that can be included in other frameworks like CakePHP
 * Allow mappings for other ORMs than ActiveRecord
 * Haml support